Laurel Caverns Park

 The Schedule for the Traditional Guided Tour

 Please see the homepage for the days open for this season.
 We are open from mid-April through the last Sunday in October.
-The traditional Tour and Modified Traditional Tour are offered every day, without exception, even holidays, during the season open.
-See the home page for these dates.
+The traditional Tour and Modified Traditional Tour are offered every day, without exception.
+We are even open on holidays.
 When the first ticket for the “next tour” is sold a twenty minute countdown is started.
 With this rule, no one need wait more than twenty minutes for the one hour tour.
 The visitors’ center opens every day at 9:00 AM.
 The last tour of the day enters at 4:30 PM.